AdaCore/training_material/courses/comprehensive_rust_training/020_hello_world/03_playground.rst

 exercises in this course.
 Try running the "hello-world" program it starts with.
 It comes with a few handy features:

--  Under "Tools", use the ``rustfmt`` option to format your code in the "standard" way.
+-  Under "Tools", use the :rust:`rustfmt` option to format your code in the "standard" way.

 -  Rust has two main "profiles" for generating code: Debug (extra